Rocheuse River: Geography

-From the confluence of the Rocky River, the current flows for 4.6 km to the southwest, following the course of the rivière du Malin, a deep valley; then on NNNN km south by the course of the Jacques-Cartier River to the northeast bank of the Saint Lawrence river.
+From the confluence of the Rocky River, the current flows for 4.6 km to the southwest, following the course of the rivière du Malin, a deep valley; then on NNNN km south by the course of the Jacques-Cartier River to the northeast bank of the St. Lawrence River.

 Toponymy

 The toponym "rivière Rocheuse" was formalized on December 5, 1968 at the Place Names Bank of the Commission de toponymie du Québec.